-A brand refresh for an extraordinary charity
+A brand refresh for an incredible charity

 Manchester homeless charity Coffee4Craig operates a daily drop-in centre supporting the most vulnerable in the community with hot meals, showers, medical aid and mental health crisis intervention.
 Dept teamed up with Coffee4Craig as part of the Dept Cares programme, donating the agency’s time, skills and expertise to support the charity with a complete brand refresh and new website.

 Coffee4Craig was founded by Risha and Hendrix Lancaster after Risha’s brother, Craig, died of an overdose whilst living on the streets.
 As a reaction to his death and a desire to make the world a little better for those who find themselves homeless, Risha and Hendrix started giving out free coffee to the homeless community in Manchester.
 Fast forward seven years and that simple act of kindness has become a catalyst for a charity operating in his name – Coffee4Craig.